 In addition, private company transactions are not required to be disclosed to the public.
 As a result, a very large number of such deals go unreported.
 For the purposes of calculating reliable valuation multiples for your comparison these important transactions do not exist.

 Advantages of guideline public company method

 In contrast, you have plenty of data on similar public companies in your industry sector.
-First, every publicly traded firm, regardless of its size, is required to make regular filings with the government.
+First, every publicly traded firm, regardless of its size, must make regular filings with the government.
 In the US, such filings are made with the Securities and Exchange Commission (SEC) and wind up in its EDGAR database.

 Equally important, all financial disclosure documents on public companies must comply with accepted reporting standards, such as GAAP.
 So when you calculate your valuation multiples from such data, your calculations produce consistent, verifiable results.